ThatGuyScott/gendao/README.md

 <hr>
 <center>

-### This documentation is very basic as this project has been depreciated and not maintained for several years.
+### This documentation is very basic as this project has been deprecated and not maintained for several years.

 ### I highly recommend using Spring Data JPA to access your database
 </center>